Back to Blog

 Apps matter because that’s where people spend their time, make purchases, and can be reached.
 Last year alone, people spent 4.2 trillion hours inside mobile apps.

 Your members can now experience their entire fitness journey from the convenience of their phones.
-They can browse and book classes, stream workouts if they’re stuck inside or are traveling, and even access your studio with a phone swipe, or join challenges and track leaderboards.
+They can browse and book classes, stream workouts if they’re stuck inside or are traveling, and even access your studio with a phone swipe or join group programs or fitness challenges.

-All this is table stakes.
-Without it, you risk losing members to digital-first competitors who already meet those expectations.
+Without offering a mobile extension of your studio, you risk losing members to digital-first competitors who already meet those expectations.

 The good news is that you don’t need to hire a developer to create a branded app just for you.
 With a gym management platform like ABC Glofox, you can quickly launch your branded app and provide members with the seamless digital experience they expect.